 Identifying suitable ETFs for each of the asset classes

 We prefer to use ETFs to track the indices of various asset classes used in our portfolios.
 We prefer ETFs with low annual expense ratios, minimal tracking error, low bid/ask spread costs, sufficient liquidity and minimal lending of the underlying securities of the ETFs.
+ETFs that are traded on Australian Securities Exchange (ASX) and ETFs that are domiciled in Australia are preferred.
 We are transparent about the reason for us selecting one ETF over the rest of the ETFs catering to the same asset class.
-Our reasoning for this decision making is available in the website for our clients.

 We might choose more than one ETF in an asset class if we are of the opinion that there is no one single ETF available that can comprehensively represent that particular asset class.